DIDACTICS OF LANGUAGE AND GREEK CULTURE

 Self-learning activities through the use of digital content, online sources, manuals, texts or free resources.
 There are 15 multimedia units, with reference to the D.M.
 616/2017 all.
 B (A-13), divided into III blocks: 5 units concerning the main teaching methodologies related to the teaching of the ancient Greek language and culture (role of teacher, conceptual, epistemological and didactic nodes, development of semiotic abilities, extension of expressive and cognitive potentials, docimology); 5 units concerning the planning and development of the related teaching activities (principles and methodologies for the construction of a Greek curriculum); 5 units concerning the analysis of the potential and the criticality of technological tools.

-- The lectures will be dedicated to the study of the teaching and learning processes of the ancient Greek language and culture, with particular reference to the translation.
+- The teaching will be delivered online (TEAMS), with registration of the lessons for possible asynchronous use.
+They will be dedicated to the study of the teaching and learning processes of the ancient Greek language and culture, with particular reference to the translation.

 Assessment methods and criteria

-The final exam consists of an oral test on the different parts of the program, with the aim of verifying:
+The final examination consists of an oral test on the different parts of the program, with the aim of verifying:

 1) a solid disciplinary competence (language and literature); 2) the skills acquired with reference to the educational objectives of the course; 3) the clarity of exposition, the ownership of speech and the appropriateness of the answers.